krolique/hockey-lab/etl/nhl/README.md

 # NHL.com
-This component enbles scraping of the NHL.com API.
+This component enables scraping of the NHL.com API.

 ## Design
-The general design is to avoid the tendancy to write everything with the assumption the data is clean, doesn't change and the processing steps are not reversable.
-Data always changes, contract with exteranl API change and we reverse decisions all the time.
+The general design is to avoid the tendency to write everything with the assumption the data is clean, doesn't change and the processing steps are not reversible.
+Data always changes, contract with external API change and we reverse decisions all the time.
 Debugging an ETL job with these flaws is painful and tends to discourage development.

 The design here embraces change in all directions by refusing to write ETL components int library functions or importable modules.
 These leads to monoliths.
-We is encouraged here is assuming everything is a stream and every steps is either generating a stream, mutating a stream or saving ouput from a stream.
-The only way to share state of data is by reading/writting to and from a stream.
+Design here embraces streams and every steps is either generating a stream, mutating a stream or saving output from a stream.
+The only way to share state of data is by reading/writing to and from a stream.

-The building blocks here are fact generating streams, stream transformers and stream syncs.

 Example of an ETL process for generating dimensional division facts to standard output: